Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

-\begin{proof} Let $w$ be the path described in the statement, and denote its vertices by $A,P_1,\ldots,P_{k-1},B$ and its edges by $e_1,\ldots,e_k$.
+\begin{proof} Let $w$ be the path described in the statement, with vertices $A, P_1, \dots, P_{k-1}, B$ and edges $e_1, \dots, e_k$.
 We first examine the local structure at $A$.
-Since $A$ is a critical point, the balancing condition implies that there are at least two edges/rays $\ell_1,\ell_2$ incident to $A$ that are not contracted by $F$, and since $A$ is a {\it simple} critical vertex, there are exactly two such and the slopes of $F$ along $\ell_1$ and $\ell_2$ coincide.
-We denote it $s$ for convenience.
-The local degree of $\hat F$ at $A$ is the same as the local degree of $F$ at $A$.
-Denote both numbers by $s$.
+Since $A$ is a critical point, the balancing condition implies there are at least two edges or rays, $\ell_1$ and $\ell_2$, incident to $A$ that are not contracted by $F$.
+Because $A$ is a \emph{simple} critical vertex, there are exactly two such edges, and the slopes of $F$ along $\ell_1$ and $\ell_2$ coincide; denote this slope by $s$.
+The local degree of $\hat F$ at $A$ is the same as that of $F$, which we also denote by $s$.

-Next, we consider the slope of $\hat F$ along the edge $e_1$, and argue that it must be equal to $1$.
-Analyzing the local map of algebraic curves at $A$, we have a degree $s$ map with two fully ramified points, corresponding to $\ell_1$ and $\ell_2$.
-The Riemann--Hurwitz formula asserts that there cannot be any further ramification, so the slope of $e_1$ under $\hat F$ is necessarily $1$.
+Next, we consider the slope of $\hat F$ along $e_1$ and show that it must be $1$.
+Analyzing the corresponding local map of algebraic curves at $A$, we have a degree-$s$ map with two fully ramified points corresponding to $\ell_1$ and $\ell_2$.
+By the Riemann--Hurwitz formula, no further ramification is possible, so the slope of $e_1$ under $\hat F$ is necessarily $1$.

-We now move on to the interior vertices and edges of $w$, and claim that their local degrees under $\hat F$ must also be $1$.
-To the contrary, suppose that $P_i$ is the first vertex where the local degree is not $1$.
-The edge $a_i$ has slope $1$ by assumption, so there must be some edge attached to $P_i$ different from $a_i$ but having the same image under $\hat{f}$.
-This means $P_i$ is a turning vertex, which is a contradiction.
-The map $\hat F$ therefore has slope $1$ on the entire path $w$.
-This proves the first claim.
+We now turn to the interior vertices and edges of $w$ and claim that their local degrees under $\hat F$ are also $1$.
+Suppose, for contradiction, that $P_i$ is the first vertex where the local degree is not $1$.
+The edge $e_i$ has slope $1$ by assumption, so there must be some other edge attached to $P_i$ with the same image under $\hat F$.
+This would make $P_i$ a turning vertex, contradicting our assumptions.
+Hence, $\hat F$ has slope $1$ along the entire path $w$, proving the first claim.